Published June 11, 2017, Updated August 26, 2022

 That brings us to the last point, customer service training.
-As I’ve said in my primer here, retail customer service involves those small interactions when an associate is waiting on a shopper that should make the shopper feel like they are the most important person in the store.
+As I’ve said in my primer, retail customer service involves those small interactions when an associate is waiting on a shopper that should make the shopper feel like they are the most important person in the store.

 Many retailers use customer service and customer experience interchangeably, but they are not.

-Brick and mortar retailers have a big advantage over Amazon and the rest because they can raise the emotional response in their shoppers and add serendipity to get a higher average ticket.
+Brick-and-mortar retailers have a big advantage over Amazon because they can raise the emotional response of their shoppers and add serendipity and engagement to get a higher average ticket.

-Remember, online is about product, in-store is about customer service.
+Remember, online is about the product, and in-store is about customer service.

 Don’t confuse the two.